 For further information about the FBAR, click here.

-For the IRS Comprehensive FBAR Reference Guide, click here.
+For the FinCEN's Comprehensive FBAR Line Item Filing Instructions, click here.

 *Other Exchange Rates: the FBAR instructions require FBAR filers to use the Treasury Reporting Rates of Exchange on the last day of the calendar year.

-Form 8938: certain Clients need to file Form 8938 with their Federal tax return.
-Form 8938 may look similar to the FBAR but does not replace the FBAR and has a different purpose to the FBAR.
-It carries harsh non-compliance penalties like the FBAR.
-To prepare the form, we will use your FBAR data as starting point so if you prepared your FBAR yourself, please provide us with a copy of your filed FBAR for the preparation of your Form 8938.
+Certain Clients need to file Form 8938 (the FATCA form) with their Federal tax return.
+Form 8938 may look similar to the FBAR, however it does not replace the FBAR and it has a different purpose to the FBAR.
+It carries severe non-compliance penalties similar to the FBAR for noncompliance and when incomplete.